AgroInnova/.github/profile/README.md

 In my case
 http://bd3sg-teaaa-aaaaa-qaaba-cai.localhost:8000/
 Is the url for the frontend, once I go in there ICP Internet Identity window will popup asking me to log in with a new internet Identity

+YOU WILL NEED TO ALLOW THIS PAGE TO DO POP UPS OTHERWISE YOU WILL NOT BE ABLE TO USE INTERNET IDENTITY.

 ![image](https://github.com/AgroInnova/.github/assets/105945231/7d0e61eb-2ca2-48e0-9d5e-4eecd2fda6b4)